Relintai/pandemonium_engine_docs/usage/ui/gui_skinning.md

 `font_color` in a type called `Label`, but there can be another `font_color` item in a type `LineEdit`.

-The default Godot theme comes with multiple theme types already defined, one for every built-in control node that uses UI skinning.
+The default Pandemonium theme comes with multiple theme types already defined, one for every built-in control node that uses UI skinning.
 The example above contains actual theme items present in the default theme.
 You can refer to the **Theme Properties** section in the class reference for each control to see